SpawncampServers/SpawnCampPZ-Hub/README.md

 - **Toggle Timer:** Switching safety on or off takes **60 seconds**, with a **60-second cooldown** before you can toggle again — plan ahead, as you cannot flip it mid-fight.
 - **Griefing Clause:** Attempting to bypass the safety system (e.g., using vehicle collisions, fire traps, or pulling zombie hordes onto safe players) is strictly forbidden and treated as griefing.

+**Server Browser Description:**
+> The game technically lets any PvP player hit someone, even with Safety on.
+However on our server that's against the rules.
+If their safety is on, leave them alone..

 ## Community Rules

 By joining our Discord or playing on our servers, you agree to the following: